Why I Carry a Gun

 I don’t feel the need for statistics to validate my belief in concealed carry.
 Instead, I rely on logic and reason.

 Evil exists!
 Skim your local news.
-Home invasions, sexual assaults, car-jackings, domestic violence, robbery, aggravated assaults….
+Home invasions, sexual crimes, car-jackings, domestic violence, robbery, aggravated battery….

 If you really want to gain a clearer understanding of violence, set aside the time to learn from expert criminal psychologist, Dr. William Aprill.
 A few hours studying with William will clarify why many people are ignorant of the nature of violence and how prevalent the threat really is.